edisne/githubitatv2/README.md

 # Githubitat

-This is just a quick overview, detailed app documentation can be see using a comand
+This is just a quick overview, detailed app documentation can be see using a command

 `npm run compodoc:serve`